telatin/test-pyfastx/README.md

 ## Repository

 Dockerfile to reproduce the issue.
+This uses `Ubuntu 18.04` and `Pyfastx 0.8.4`,
-Only library version is pinned, while at the moment python version is not.
+:warning: while at the moment Python version is not (3.9.5 used at the time of writing).

 ### Using the Docker file